caryhooper/domaingler/README.md

 # Domaingler

 This project recieves input as a list of discovered domains and outputs a newline-separated list of possible development domains.
-It doesn't make DNS requests.
 This program is meant to be used in conjunction with various subdomain discovery tools such as sublist3r and dnsscan.

 ## Contributing